What is suspension travel on a mountain bike?

 -

-Front suspension: provided by the fork, and is responsible for absorbing impacts coming from the front wheel.
+Front suspension: provided by the fork, and is responsible for absorbing impacts that come from the front wheel.

 -